alligreubel/microsoft-qa-docs/microsoft-qa-docs/report-issues.md

 By default, any user creating a profile will have basic functionality in Microsoft Q&A such as ask a question, answer, add comments, etc. However, some users might need additional permisions.
 So use this option if you think you need to be added to any of the following group:

-1. Azure CXP Moderator - If you are part of the Azure CXP team.
+1. *Azure CXP Moderator* - If you are part of the Azure CXP team.
-1. CSS Moderators - If you are part of the CSS team.
+1. *CSS Moderators* - If you are part of the CSS team.
-1. Microsoft Moderators - If you want to be a moderator and are not in the Azure CXP or CSS group.
+1. *Microsoft Moderators* - If you want to be a moderator and are not in the Azure CXP or CSS group.
-1. Product Group - If you are part of a Product Group.
+1. *Product Group* - If you are part of a Product Group.

 > [!TIP]
 > For any other permission requests, please contact [Sandra Aldana](mailto:saldana).

-Steps:
+**Steps**:

 1. Under *Select Service Category*, select **Site Permissions**.
 1. Enter in the title which group you want to be added.